blackridder22/Agent-Chrome/README.md

 ---

-**Made with ❤️ by the blackridder22 and Claude 4 Sonnet and Gemini 2.5 Pro**
+**Made with ❤️ by blackridder22 and Claude 4 Sonnet and Gemini 2.5 Pro**